Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Experiments and Results

 \subsection{Experimental Results}

-{\em SWIFT significantly outperforms SOTA SSL and FSL methods.} As shown in \cref{tab:compare_sota}, our proposed remedies significantly enhance simple SSL methods when finetuning VLMs, enabling them to surpass the SOTA SSL method FineSSL \cite{gan2024erasing}.
-In addition, SWIFT outperforms SOTA FSL method SWAT \cite{liu2025few}, demonstrating its successful exploitation of unlabeled data enabled by our techniques.
-Moreover, SWIFT even rivals fully supervised learning, demonstrating the benefits of our stage-wise training pipeline.
+{\em SWIFT achieves state-of-the-art SSFSL performance.} As shown in \cref{tab:compare_sota}, our simple temperature-based remedy significantly improves existing SSL methods, e.g., FixMatch \cite{sohn2020fixmatch} and DebiasPL \cite{wang2022debiased}, enabling successful VLM finetuning.
+Our improved versions even surpass the SOTA SSL method FineSSL \cite{gan2024erasing}, reinforcing our motivation that finetuning VLM performs better than prompting a frozen VLM.
+Importantly, SWIFT outperforms the SOTA FSL method SWAT \cite{liu2025few}, which also exploits retrieved open data for VLM finetuning.
+The strong accuracy gains demonstrate our successful exploitation of unlabeled data by using temperatures.
+Furthermore, SWIFT even rivals fully supervised learning, which finetunes VLM using few-shot labeled data, unlabeled data (with ground-truth labels), and retrieved open data in a single training stage.
+The results highlight the advantages of SWIFT's multi-stage training pipeline.

-{\em Ablation study validates the design of SWIFT.} \cref{tab:improvements_over_direct} shows significant performance gains by each component of our SWIFT.
-Notably, SSL methods, even with classifier initialization and temperature tuning, still underperform the FS-FT baseline \cite{liu2025few} in 4-shot setting.
-Yet, with retrieval augmentation (RA), they resoundingly outperform not only FS-FT but also the SOTA SWAT \cite{liu2025few}, which also exploits RA.
-This demonstrates the benefit of exploiting open data in the low-label regime of SSFSL.
-Moreover, SWIFT serves as a plug-and-play module that can be easily integrated into stronger SSL methods (e.g., DebiasPL \cite{wang2022debiased}) to further boost their final performance. \cref{tab:swift_w_dinov2} shows that SWIFT also generalizes effectively to DINOv2 backbone \cite{oquab2024dinov} pretrained with self-supervised losses.
+{\em Ablation study validates the generalization of SWIFT.} \cref{tab:improvements_over_direct} highlights the significant progressive performance gains by each stage in SWIFT.
+Importantly, SWIFT not only improves VLM finetuning, but also generalizes to self-supervised pretrained vision foundation models, e.g., DINOv2 \cite{oquab2024dinov}, achieving even better SSFSL performance.
+In addition, we show in the Supplement \cref{tab:swift_debiaspl} that SWIFT also improves the stronger SSL method, DebiasPL \cite{wang2022debiased}, serving as a plug-and-play framework for improving existing SSL methods.

-{\em Tuning loss temperature $T_{\text{loss}}$ enables effective finetuning of VLM.} Recall that applying the loss temperature $T_{\text{loss}}$ is used to strengthen supervision signals (\cref{sec:remedies}). \cref{fig:loss_temp_fixmatch} analyzes the effect of different loss temperatures on training losses and test accuracy through finetuning the VLM's visual encoder on few-shot training data.
-Results validate the importance of loss temperature $T_{\text{loss}}$, as evidenced by the faster training loss reduction.
-Supplementary \cref{tab:ablate_swift_detail} provides accuracy improvements on each dataset, confirming the effectiveness of our temperature tuning.
+{\em Using a small loss temperature $T_{\text{loss}}$ enables effective VLM finetuning.} \cref{fig:loss_temp_fixmatch} studies the effect of loss temperature when finetuning the VLM on few-shot labeled data.
+The results clearly show that adopting $T_{\text{loss}}$ significantly accelerates the reduction of the training loss and improves test accuracy.
+Supplementary \cref{tab:ablate_swift_detail} provides per-dataset accuracy improvements, confirming the robustness of our proposed temperature-based solution.